vruusmann/blog/_posts/2014-06-20-jpmml_model_api_import_export.md

 * `org.jpmml.schema.Deprecated` (not to be confused with Java's `java.lang.Deprecated`).
 Marks a feature that has been deprecated in the specified version.
 * `org.jpmml.schema.Removed`.
 Marks a feature that has been removed in the specified version.

-When dealing with version annotations then it is worth stressing over that the `@Added` includes the value, whereas `@Deprecated` and `@Removed` exclude it.
+When working with version annotations, then it is worth stressing over that the `@Added` includes the value, whereas `@Deprecated` and `@Removed` exclude it.
 For example, the class model defines the `ruleFeature` attribute of the `OutputField` element as follows:

 ``` java
 @Added(Version.PMML_4_0)